 The game was cancelled on 4 November 2014, just six months after open beta kicked off with the officially cited reason being that Dawngate apparently didn't grow as well as EA and Waystone planned.
 It continued to operate on life support for 90 days.

-Waystone Games were disbanded soon after which is something everyone has come to expect from EA but in an odd turn of events, the company decided to do something fairly commendable - they refunded all the money players spent on Dawngate microtransactions.
-It is quite unusual for a company that went as far as releasing DLC for DLC .
+Waystone Games were disbanded soon after which is something everyone has come to but in an odd turn of events, the company decided to do something fairly commendable - they refunded all the money players spent on Dawngate microtransactions.
+It is quite unusual for a company that went as far as releasing .

 While there could be any number of reasons why Dawngate couldn't grow, the most obvious one is that EA and Waystone were late to the party.
 League of Legends and Heroes of Newerth were the early adopters of the MOBA genre that was initially popularised by DotA and LoL was at the peak of its popularity in 2014 with the Season 4 whose stories fans retell even to this day.